Are Older Women Restricted to Teaching (‘Only’?) Young Women? A Close Look at Titus 2:3-5

 […] the homeowner in Greco-Roman times was in charge of any group that met in his or her domicile and was legally responsible for the group’s activity.
 Moreover, households in the first century included not only the immediate family and relatives, but also slaves, freedmen and freedwomen, hired workers and even tenants and partners in a trade or craft.
 This meant that the female head of the house had to have good administrative and managerial skills.
 For this reason, Paul places great emphasis on a person’s track record as a family leader, as it is an indicator of church leadership potential 1 Tim.
 3:4-5; 5:14).
 (Two Views on Women in Ministry, rev. ed.
 Zondervan, 2005, pp. 56-57).

-She goes on to note that the Greek verb for female “head of household” or “manage (her) household” in 1 Tim.
-5:14 is oikodespotein, which is much stronger than the verb for a male elder overseeing his household (prostēnai) (1 Tim.
-3:5).
+She goes on to note that the Greek verb for female “head of household” or “manage (her) household” in 1 Timothy 5:14 is oikodespotein, which is much stronger than the verb for a male elder overseeing (prostēnai) (1 Tim.
+3:5) his household.
 Women had to be sharp and exert some level of authority.
 Here in Titus 3:5 it is oikourgos (literally “household worker”), which means as the lexicons guided me to translate it.
-These definitions assume, naturally enough, that women worked primarily in the household, so of course Paul would tell the matron to teach young women in the same domestic sphere.
+These definitions assume, naturally enough, that women worked primarily in the household, so of course Paul would tell the matron to teach young women in the same domestic sphere, in the blocks of houses bunched together in a farming village or apartment blocks in a city.

 However, this administrative and management skills spilled over into the church that may have met in her home.
 She and her husband had to manage the meeting, together.
 Both were leaders of their house church.
 In this setting, segregating women and men was hardly logistically doable.

-In 1 Corinthians 12:28 Paul uses the noun kubernēsis (“leading” or “administration”), which is related to kubernētēs, which can mean in some contexts “the captain” or “navigator” (of a ship).
-In 12:4-6 Paul writes that these gifts are distributed by the Spirit, as God works them in everyone, including women.
+In 1 Corinthians 12:28 Paul uses the noun kubernēsis (“leading” or “administration”), which is related to kubernētēs, which can mean in some contexts the “captain” or “navigator” (of a ship).
+In 1 Corinthians12:4-6 Paul writes that these gifts are distributed by the Spirit, as God works them in everyone, including women.
 And so it goes with leadership in 12:28–women may lead, too, because none of 1 Corinthians 12 is gender specific (men only).

 Women Really Did Work as–and Were–Overseers, Elders, Pastors: A Close Look at 1 Timothy 5:9-10